catelinn/data-analysis-portfolio/README.md

 Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue career change to Data Analyst position.

 I have postgraduate background with exposure to management science and database skills.
-Meanwhile, I have self-studied important skills for data analysis, e.g., Statistics, Python, Visualization and SQL.
+Meanwhile, I have self-studied the important skills for data analysis, including Statistics, Python, Visualization and SQL.
 I also have working knowledge of advanced Excel and Power BI.

-In this profolio, I'd showcase the study notes I took while learning the new skills, the projects I have ever done, as well as online certificates acquired.
+In this profolio, I'd showcase the study notes I took while learning the new skills, the projects I have ever done, as well as the relevant certificates acquired.

 ## Projects